beyondlimits/FullScreenMario/src/GamesRunnr/README.md

 provided, a new one is made with default everything).

-* **[adjustFramerate]** *`Boolean`* - Whether scheduling timeouts should adjust to actual average FPS (by default, false).
+* **[adjustFramerate]** *`Boolean`* - Whether scheduling timeouts should adjust to elapsed upkeep time (by default, false).

 * **[onPause]** *`Function`* - An optional callback to run when upkeep is paused.